 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hoyt Lakes is worth considering.

-The percentage of adults in Hoyt Lakes with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.90% of adults in Hoyt Lakes have a bachelor's degree or advanced degree.
+The citizens of Hoyt Lakes are slightly less educated than the national average of 21.84% for the average city or town: 13.90% of adults in Hoyt Lakes have a bachelor's degree or advanced degree

 The per capita income in Hoyt Lakes in 2022 was $29,779, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $119,116 for a family of four.
 However, Hoyt Lakes contains both very wealthy and poor people as well.